paulwaite87/worldmap-dektop/README.md

 ## What is this?

-A Docker container-based system that features a number of data acquisition scripts for Clouds, Isobars, Wind, Storm tracking, Earthquakes, Volcanoes, and Shipping before utilizing `xplanet` to render an image of The World or part of it, for your desktop.
+A Docker container-based system that features a number of data acquisition scripts for Clouds, Isobars, Wind, Rain, Lightning Strikes, Storm tracking, Earthquakes, Volcanoes, and Shipping before utilizing `xplanet` to render it all as an image of The World or part of it, for your desktop.

 There is also a daemon which will monitor the folder this image is generated in, and update your desktop wallpaper with what is essentially a live view of what's happening on the planet.

 ![World Map Example](docs/worldmap-example.jpg)